MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/exchange-users-activities.md

 ---
 title: Exchange Users Activities
-description: The configuration instructions in this topic apply to all activities in the Exchange Users Integration Pack. ms.custom: na ms.date: 4/25/2017 ms.prod: system-center
+description: The configuration instructions in this article apply to all activities in the Exchange Users Integration Pack. ms.custom: na ms.date: 4/25/2017 ms.prod: system-center